Uromastyx: Diet

-These lizards acquire most of the water they need from the vegetation they ingest.
+Uromastyx lizards acquire most of the water they need from the vegetation they ingest.
 In the wild they generally eat any surrounding vegetation.
-When hatching, baby uromastyx eat their own mother's feces as their first meal before heading off to find a more sustainable food source.
+When hatching, baby Uromastyx eat their own mother's feces as their first meal before heading off to find a more sustainable food source.
 They do this to establish a proper gut flora, essential for digesting the plants that they eat.

-In the wild, adult Malis have been reported to eat insects at certain times of the year, when it is hot and their only food source available would be insects.
+In the wild, adult U. dispar maliensis have been reported to eat insects at certain times of the year, when it is hot and their only food source available would be insects.

 Reproduction

 A female Uromastyx can lay anywhere from 5 to 40 eggs, depending on age and species.
 Eggs are laid approximately 30 days following copulation with an incubation time of 70–80 days.
 The neonates weigh 4–6 g and are about 2 in snout to vent length.
 They rapidly gain weight during the first few weeks following hatching.

 A field study in Algeria concluded that Moroccan spiny-tailed lizards add approximately 2 in of total growth each year until around the age of 8–9 years.

-Wild female uromastyx are smaller and less colorful than males.
-For example, U. (dispar) maliensis females are often light tan with black dorsal spots, while males are mostly bright yellow with mottled black markings.
+Wild female Uromastyx are smaller and less colorful than males.
+For example, U. dispar maliensis females are often light tan with black dorsal spots, while males are mostly bright yellow with mottled black markings.
 Females also tend to have shorter claws.
-In captivity female U. (dispar) maliensis tend to mimic males in color.
-Maliensis are, therefore, reputably difficult to breed in captivity.
+In captivity female U. dispar maliensis tend to mimic males in color.
+U. dispar maliensis are, therefore, reputably difficult to breed in captivity.